paperwm/PaperWM/CONTRIBUTING.md

 @smichel17 [joined](https://github.com/paperwm/PaperWM/issues/407) to facilitate transitioning PaperWM to a community project.
 Unfortunately, he's *also* too busy (and doesn't know Gnome Shell's code base well enough) to take over development directly.
 So, his role is basically to be a trustworthy person (he hopes!) to manage adding more maintainers.
 Including writing this document (👋).

+@jitaa jumped in to help with development in late 2022, having discovered PaperWM around that time.
+He came from i3wm and quickly fell in love with PaperWM and the concept of scrollable tiling window managers.
+He's a PaperWM maintainer focused on fixing issues, and developing & implementing requested features that'll make PaperWM a reliable daily driver loved by its users.

 ## Community Transition

 ### Concerns